LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	quick_check(Test, Template).

-The valid options are the same as for the `test/3` dialect plus a `n/1` option to specify the number of random tests that will be generated and run (defaults to 100 tests).
+The valid options are the same as for the `test/3` dialect plus a `n/1` option to specify the number of random tests that will be generated/run (default is
+100) and a `s/1` option to specify the maximum number of shrink operations (default is 64).

 In all dialects, `Test` is a callable term, usually an atom, that uniquely identifies a test.
 This simplifies reporting failed tests and running tests